LEXINGTON Modern RESIDENCE — LEXINGTON, MA

 ZeroEnergy Design (ZED) created this modern home for a progressive family in the desirable community of Lexington.

 Thoughtful Land Connection.
 The residence is carefully sited on the infill lot so as to create privacy from the road and neighbors, while cultivating a side yard that captures the southern sun.
 The terraced grade rises to meet the house, allowing for it to maintain a structured connection with the ground while also sitting above the high water table.
 The elevated outdoor living space maintains a strong connection with the indoor living space, while the stepped edge ties it back to the true ground plane.
 Siting and outdoor connections were completed by ZED in collaboration with landscape designer Soren Deniord Design Studio.

 Exterior Finishes and Solar.
-The general contractor, Aedi Construction, implemented the exterior finish materials which include a palette of shiplapped wood siding, through-colored fiber cement panels and stucco.
+The exterior finish materials include a palette of shiplapped wood siding, through-colored fiber cement panels and stucco.
 A rooftop parapet hides the solar panels above, while a gutter and site drainage system directs rainwater into an irrigation cistern and dry wells that recharge the groundwater.

 Cooking, Dining, Living.
 Inside, the kitchen, fabricated by Henrybuilt, is located between the indoor and outdoor dining areas.
 The expansive south-facing sliding door opens to seamlessly connect the spaces, using a retractable awning to provide shade during the summer while still admitting the warming winter sun.
 The indoor living space continues from the dining areas across to the sunken living area, with a view that returns again to the outside through the corner wall of glass.